MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android.md

 ---
 # required metadata

-title: Android device compliance settings in Microsoft Intune - Azure | Microsoft Docs
+title: Android device compliance settings in Microsoft Intune
 description: View the device compliance settings that are available for  Android device administrator devices in Microsoft Intune.
 keywords:
 author: brenduns